How I navigate my school documents using the command line (and why you might want to too)

 │ │ ├── 2

-since i use vscode to take notes, i can just use ctrl + ` to open up the built-in terminal. though i mostly prefer to open up a separate window.
+open your terminal. since i use vscode to take notes, i can just use ctrl + backtick

-install any of those “smarter cd” tools. this is why the folder names need to be short - to avoid ambiguity when it chooses a folder from your history. after installation, remember to cd to each of the folders once so that the it remembers them. personally, i use zoxide, and alias/abbevrate it to cd.
+install any of those “smarter cd” tools, like zoxide. this is why the folder names need to be short - to avoid ambiguity when it chooses a folder from your history. after installation, remember to cd to each of the folders once to save them. you can also alias/abbevrate it to cd

-lastly, make an alias/abbreviation for xdg-open. this command opens the file using the defaults application, identical to clicking on a file in your usual file manager. i personally made it an abbreviation and set it to xo
+). this command opens the file using the defaults application, identical to clicking on a file in your usual file manager.

-for those who don’t know, abbreviation is a feature in Fish shell. instead of replacing the command entirely like aliases, it replaces the abbreviation with the command once you press space. it’s pretty much what aliases are meant to be.
+for those who don’t know, abbreviations are a feature in Fish. instead of replacing the command entirely like aliases, it replaces the abbreviation with the command once you press space. it’s pretty much what aliases are meant to be.

 why do this?